NOC hosts international Marine Cluster reception

 The Mayor of Southampton, Councillor Cathie McEwing added, “It was an honour to be invited to the NOC as part of this reception and to meet the many bright minds working to understand the ocean’s role in our changing climate.
 Our city and region has great strength in marine focused industry and I can see that Ocean Business here on our doorstep is an exciting hub of worldwide collaborative activity.”

-Picture shows (L>R) NOC Executive Director Professor Ed Hill, Mayor of Southampton, Councillor Cathie McEwing and Michael Jones is President of The Maritime Alliance.
+Picture shows (left to right) NOC Executive Director Professor Ed Hill, Mayor of Southampton, Councillor Cathie McEwing and Michael Jones is President of The Maritime Alliance.